Chart Color Schemes

 Koroit has emerging levels of nearby infrastructure activity, ranking in the 39thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified one major project likely affecting this region: Koroit Township Renewal, Spinifex Offshore Wind Farm, Warrnambool Line Upgrade, and Willatook Wind Farm are key projects, with the following list detailing those most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified one major project likely impacting the region: Koroit Township Renewal, Spinifex Offshore Wind Farm, Warrnambool Line Upgrade, and Willatook Wind Farm are key projects, with the following details focusing on those most relevant.

 Professional plan users can use the search below to filter and access additional projects.